"Developing-World Parental Involvement: The Quantified Impact of Maternal and Paternal Engagement in Literacy Boost"

 Authors: Elliot W. Friedlander, Young-Suk Kim

-The data for this study are drawn from a 5 year longitudinal randomized control trial of an early grades literacy program implemented by an international non-governmental organization and its partners.
-Students in 2 separate cohorts were assessed at several different timepoints over the course of 5 years.
-Data were collected on children’s home village, and the names of their parents / caregivers.
+The data for this study are drawn from a five-year longitudinal randomized control trial of an early grades literacy program implemented by an international non-governmental organization and its partners.
+Students in two separate cohorts were assessed at several different timepoints over the course of five years.
+Data were collected on children’s home village, and the names of their parents/caregivers.
 In the treatment group, parents of early primary students were identified, village by village, and invited to attend workshops on the importance of supporting children’s literacy development.
 Parent attendance at these workshops was meticulously recorded.
 By linking the student assessment data with parent reported attendance, we created a dataset of approximately 400 child/parent groups.

 In order the address the research question, we are employing latent growth models.
 Growth in children’s reading skills will be estimated using latent growth models, and the effect of parental participation in the literacy workshop on the growth trajectories will be examined.
 The analyses are currently underway, and the findings will explore the relationship between mothers and fathers’ attendance at workshops and children’s reading development.

 To our knowledge, no data set exists that rigorously measures parent attendance and links it to children’s reading outcomes.
 This analysis will provide important insight, for the first time in the developing country context, into whether, if at all, parental participation is related to children’s reading in the developing world.